flyingrhinonz/nccm/README.md

 nccm is configured for US keyboard mapping.
 If you have something else and certain keys don't behave as you'd expect - change their codes here.
-Each of the keyboard codes is a list, you can map a keypress to as many codes as you wish.
+Each of the keyboard codes is a list (even if it contains only one item), you can map a keypress to as many codes as you wish by adding more codes to it.
 If you want to figure out what code results from a keypress - run 'nccm -d' , press a key and look for 'Keyboard entry: UserKey = nnn' in your logs.